 When prepping Napa cabbage for this salad, slice leaves from the bottom of the head.
 Cut the center ‘V’ shaped core out of each leaf, then pile the softer leaves together and chop them crosswise into thin ribbons.

-For the nut butter dressing, use a blender, or whisk ingredients in a small bowl until smooth.
-For small batches of things I use the Tribest Personal Glass Blender.
+For dressing, use a blender or whisk ingredients in a small bowl until smooth.
+For small batches of things I use a personal blender.
 It comes with handy small containers and lids, perfect for things like dressing.
-This recipe makes extra dressing.
-Any extra keeps in a jar in the refrigerator for about a week.

 FAQ’s